exposing vulture crisis

 Another two studies set new benchmark data for the White-headed Vulture.
 One provided the first detailed picture of this species’ breeding biology in South Africa’s Kruger National Park, revealing a productivity of just 0.69 chicks per pair per year.
 The second revealed the shockingly low abundance of this species across sub-Saharan Africa.
 It estimated the global population to be fewer than 5,500 individuals, down from the previous estimate of between 7,000 and 12,000.

-As one of the key action points highlighted in the MsAP, the Hawk Conservancy Trust, Endangered Wildlife Trust and the University of Reading launched a Poison Intervention Training programme that will reduce vulture death rates from poisoning by poachers.
+As one of the key action points highlighted in the MsAP, the, and the University of Reading launched a that will reduce vulture death rates from poisoning by poachers.
 Response teams are trained and equipped with kits to decontaminate and investigate each poisoning scene.
 A poison response team discovering and dealing with a poisoned elephant carcass can save the lives of hundreds of vultures.

 Dr Campbell Murn, visiting research fellow at Reading and Head of Conservation and Research at the Hawk Conservancy Trust said: “Our research has highlighted two key things.
 One is that poisoning by poachers is the biggest threat to vultures in southern Africa.
 The other is that our training and kit provision programme is the most effective way of firefighting this crisis situation.”